 - Describe the intended audience and the intended results of the project.
 Explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.

 - Bibliography (1-2 pages)

-- Statement on the applicant’s commitment to diversity in the humanities (up to 2 single-spaced pages).
+- Statement on the applicant’s commitment to diversity in the humanities (2-3 double-spaced pages, 11-point font, one-inch margins).
 This statement should discuss some or all of the following:

 - Your commitment to diversity in your research, teaching methods, and/or curricular perspectives;

 - Your ability to work with diverse constituencies;

 - Your record of sustained interaction with students, colleagues, and/or community members with broadly different perspectives, experiences, races, ethnicities, genders, sexualities, socioeconomic circumstances, or other backgrounds;

 - Your ability to bridge divides and/or work with others who are different from yourself in key ways;